videojs/http-streaming/README.md

 ```

 ### CDN
-Select a version of HLS from the [CDN](https://unpkg.com/@videojs/http-streaming/dist/)
+Select a version of VHS from the [CDN](https://unpkg.com/@videojs/http-streaming/dist/)

 ### Releases
 Download a release of [videojs-http-streaming](https://github.com/videojs/http-streaming/releases)